frankshearar/Home/Supporting-Package-Reference-in-UWP-WPF-WinForms-and-Classic-Libraries.md

 In addition to this we will have a new option in NuGet Options in Visual Studio that will specify the default behavior that is set when users either.

-**Set default package management format** - ComboBox with the following options (PackageReference, Packages.config/Project.json)
+**Set default package management format** - ComboBox with the following options (PackageReference, Packages.config or Project.json)

 In addition, to this option, we will have another option that will specify whether to show the dialog on first package addition to a new packages.config.